Skip to content

 The Red Pyramid series by Rick Riordan

 I personally loved this series about Ancient Egyptian mythology.
 Sadie and her brother Carter are twins separated during their childhood.
-Sadie lives in London with the grandparents, and Carter lives in the U.S. with their father after their mother dies in a mysterious explosion.
+Sadie lives in London with her grandparents, and Carter lives in the U.S. with their father after their mother dies in a mysterious explosion.
 The siblings are reunited when the father, an Egyptologist, conducts a research experiment at the British Museum.
 The god Set is accidentally released and now Sadie and Carter must learn to harness their own powers to save their father and the world. [middle grade, ages 8 and up]

 From the Kane Chronicles Brooklyn House Magician’s Manual: Your Guide to Egyptian Gods & Creatures, Glyphs & Spells, and More by Rick Riordan